Johnny Lattner: Personal life

-An Oak Park resident for most of his life, Lattner later lived in Melrose Park, Illinois and resided in Anna Maria Island, Florida during the winter months.
+An Oak Park, Illinois, resident for most of his life, Lattner later lived in Melrose Park, Illinois and resided in Anna Maria Island, Florida during the winter months.
 He served as vice president of sales at PAL Graphics Inc. in Broadview, Illinois.

 Of Irish Catholic descent, Lattner was a longtime participant in the Chicago Saint Patrick's Day Parade, often carrying the banner of Saint Patrick.
 The Chicago Tribune noted that nobody "out-Irished" Lattner, who also sports a kilt and green stockings for the festivities.

 In 1962, Lattner opened Johnny Lattner's Steakhouse on Madison Street in Chicago.
 An electrical fire in 1968 severely damaged the restaurant and claimed three lives.
 Lattner's Heisman Trophy was on display in the restaurant and was destroyed in the fire.
 Lattner sent the Downtown Athletic Club a check for $300 along with newspaper coverage of the fire and received a replacement.
 He then operated a second restaurant at Marina City from 1968 to 1972.

 A fire four years earlier had ended better for Lattner.
 While driving home from work in the early morning of November 17, 1963, he spotted a fire in an apartment building on the West Side of Chicago.
 He called the fire department, then roused 25 residents from one of the buildings and carried a five-year-old girl to safety.
 He was credited with helping 40 people escape injury.